laupontiroli/platform_api-serv/docs/exercises/exercise2.md

 ## Additionals

-Additionals features are welcome, such as:
+Additional features are welcome, such as:

 - Search products by "like" name;
 - Authorization by role (admin, user):